corsairmarks/combined_compatibility/mod/README.md

+**_DEPRECATED:_** As of the 3.4 "Cepheus" versions of Stellaris, there are no conflicts between "Subtle Polish: A Collection of Fixes and Enhancements" and "Silfae's Portraits: Revisited."
+Do not use this mod.

 # Overview

 This mod is a compatibility patch between my two major compilation mods [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) and [Silfae's Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2596417938).
 Both of them make changes to the same Pop jobs files, and thus need a patch so that their changes are applied concurrently.